 23. See Heinemann (2014).

-24. Sachs trans., Aristotle (1999).
-Translation modified: “thinghood” replaced with “ousia,” “form” translating eidos, and “shape” translating morphē.

 25. While Aristotle would claim that any structure at all, for example, the properties of the elements, would count as form, he claims that his predecessors lacked the concept of definition and its relation to being (PA I.1 642a25–28).
 This allows him to see their positions as compatible with, rather than as opposed to, his own.

 26. Sachs trans., Aristotle (1999).